 National Conference of State Legislatures Civil and Criminal Justice Page: Use this whole page to help you find what you're looking for.
 Notice the subject links under the drop down under Civil and Criminal Justice.
 Notice also the Hot Topics link and other links on the main page.
 If you search around on this site, you'll likely find reports, analysis, and laws related to your criminal justice area of focus.

 Purdue OWL MLA Formatting and Style Guide: This site has the rules for everything you need to know about MLA.
 It also has a model paper to show you exactly what an MLA formatted paper should look like, including a Works Cited.

-We recommend using the tools at OWL or the MLA style guide to format your Works Cited entries because EasyBib and similar tools very often produce erroneous entries.
+We recommend using the tools at OWL or the MLA style guide to lead you as you format your Works Cited.

-COME SEE US: Questions?
+Questions?
 Need help?
-Please come see us in the library.
+Feel free to use the LiveChat box to the left any time Monday through Friday, 8am-4pm.
+Or, email us at SI_librarians@siprep.org.
 Helping you learn how to dig deep into information, read it critically, and synthesize it into your own argument gives us great pleasure.